acealll/Python_Projects/NLP/Sentiment_Analayser/README.md

-# Sentiment Analysis with Transformers
+# Sentiment Analysis with the help of Transformers

-This project uses a pre-trained transformer model from the Hugging Face library to analyze the sentiment of user-provided sentences.
-The sentiment analysis pipeline determines whether the sentiment of the input text is positive or negative and provides a confidence score.
+This project utilizd a pre-trained transformer model from the Hugging Face library to assess the sentiment of sentences provided by users.
+The sentiment analysis pipeline evaluates whether the sentiment of the input text is positive or negative and provides a confidence score for its assessment.

 ## Features